FC Spartak Trnava

 FC Spartak Trnava (/sk/) is a professional football club based in Trnava, Slovakia.
 The club competes in Slovak First Football League, the top flight in the Slovak league system, having participated in more seasons than any other club.

 Founded in 1923, it is one of the most traditionally successful clubs in the country.
 It has played its home games since inception at Anton Malatinský Stadium, located in the very centre of the city.
 The club's anthem is Il Silenzio and it has been played prior to every home match since the late 1960s.

 Domestically, the club has won six league titles and nine cups.
-The most successful era came on the verge of 1960s and 1970s, when club dominated Czechoslovak football, having won the Czechoslovak First League five times in the span of six seasons.
+The most successful era came in the 1960s and 1970s, when the club dominated Czechoslovak football, having won the Czechoslovak First League five times in the span of six seasons.
 During these times, Spartak Trnava also made its name at the international level, having won Mitropa Cup in 1967 and more importantly, progressing to the semi-finals of European Cup in 1969 and quarter-finals in 1973 and 1974 (the former still standing as the record achievement in the competition for Slovak or Czech club).
 More recently, the club won the Slovak league title in 2018, as well as Slovak cup in 2019, 2022, 2023 and 2025.

 The club has a large fan base, having regularly averaged the highest attendance in Slovak football.
-It has a long-standing rivalry with Slovan Bratislava, with whom it contests a derby.
+It has a long-standing rivalry with Slovan Bratislava, with whom it contests the Traditional derby.
+It also has a rivalry with DAC Dunajská Streda, called the Krajské derby ("Regional derby").

 Spartak's colours are red, black and white.
 Since early days, the home kit consisted of a red-and-black striped shirt.
 Spartak's away kit has traditionally been completely white, giving the club its nickname bíli andeli (the white angels in local dialect).